AKROGIS/AnimalMovement/Database/Readme.md

 This folder contains SQL queries for building, testing and querying the database.

+## Building

-The queries in this folder are:
+The queries in this folder are for building the database:

 * `CreateAutomationUser.sql` -  Creates the user that will run the scheduled tasks for automatically downloading, uploading and processing collar files.